 Why Create Passive Income Streams?

-My colleagues and coaching clients are some of the brightest, kindest and most talented individuals I know, but like any person (myself included), sometimes need individual support to focus and get the ball rolling on executing their MIS (Multiple Income Streams) vision.
+My colleagues and coaching clients are some of the brightest, kindest and most talented individuals I know, but like any person (myself included), they sometimes need support to focus and get the ball rolling on executing their MIS (Multiple Income Streams) vision.

 Creating successful passive and leveraged income streams may sound daunting or mysterious, but I promise you that any one with a good idea and the willingness to learn can do this!